 In order to prevent retail fraud or shoplifting, most stores have security personnel working for them.
-These people are often called Loss Prevention Officers.
-They are common at the “big box” stores like Target, Walmart, and Meijer.
+These people are often called Loss Prevention Officers or Store Security Officers.
+They are expected at the “big box” stores like Target, Walmart, and Meijer.
 These LPO’s are not police and are not bound by the same constitutional requirements as a police officer.
 Under certain circumstances, a security officer can make an arrest for retail fraud.

 Michigan law only allows a Loss Prevention Officer to detain someone suspected of theft or failure to pay for a “reasonable” time.
 They cannot force you to speak to them or sign any documents.
-LPO’s will contact the local police department and the police will take it from there.
+LPO’s will contact the local police department, and the police will take it from there.
 Security officers who make a retail fraud arrest will call their detainment of the suspect a “detention.”
 For all intent and purposes, it is really an arrest.